shopsys/shopsys/docs/storefront/gtm/events.md

 ## GtmPaymentAndTransportPageViewEventType

-This type is used for tracking when a user views the payment and transport page.
+This type tracks when a user views the payment and transport page.

 ```ts
 export type GtmPaymentAndTransportPageViewEventType = GtmEventInterface<